One Man Stands in the Way of Freedom

 How can we understand these actions of Louis Farrakhan, supposedly the most uncompromising advocate for black people on earth, denying that black men, women, and children were other people’s property — in particular that of Arab Muslims?

 Another aspect of the answer emerged not two months before Farrakhan’s public denial, when the Chicago Tribune revealed that “[Libyan dictator Muammar] Gadhafi, who loaned Farrakhan $5 million in 1984 for various Nation of Islam business projects, vowed this time to spend $1 billion on Muslim causes in the United States.”
 Clarence Page, the prominent black journalist who penned the article, also wrote that black Sudanese slaves, captured in hideous slave raids, were occasionally taken to Libya to be enslaved by Arab masters there.
-This meant that since at least the 1980s, Farrakhan had been a recipient of vast sums of money from Arab countries where blacks were enslaved.
+This meant that since at least the 1980s, Farrakhan had been a recipient of vast sums of money from Arab countries where blacks were enslaved (and as it turned out, Farrakhan was willing to do much more, and much worse, for his friends in Khartoum).
 To its everlasting credit, the Clinton administration successfully blocked Qaddafi’s billion-dollar loan.

 But this is all in the distant past.
 Today, blacks are still enslaved, now in five African nations, by Arabs and Muslims.